Arylcyclohexylamine: Structure

 An arylcyclohexylamine is composed of a cyclohexylamine unit with an aryl moiety attachment.
 The aryl group is positioned geminal to the amine.
 In the simplest cases, the aryl moiety is typically a phenyl ring, sometimes with additional substitution.
-The amine is usually not primary; secondary amines such as methylamino or ethylamino, or tertiary cycloalkylamines such as piperidino and pyrrolidino, are the most commonly encountered N-substituents.
+The amine is usually not primary; secondary amines such as methylamine or ethylamine, or tertiary cycloalkylamines such as piperidine and pyrrolidine, are the most commonly encountered N-substituents.

 Pharmacology

 Arylcyclohexylamines varyingly possess NMDA receptor antagonistic, dopamine reuptake inhibitory, and μ-opioid receptor agonistic properties.
 Additionally, σ receptor agonistic, nACh receptor antagonistic, and D2 receptor agonistic actions have been reported for some of these agents.
 Antagonism of the NMDA receptor confers anesthetic, anticonvulsant, neuroprotective, and dissociative effects; blockade of the dopamine transporter mediates stimulant and euphoriant effects as well as psychosis in high amounts; and activation of the μ-opioid receptor causes analgesic and euphoriant effects.
 Stimulation of the σ and D2 receptors may also contribute to hallucinogenic and psychotomimetic effects.

 These are versatile agents with a wide range of possible pharmacological activities depending on the extent and range to which chemical modifications are implemented.
 The various choice of substitutions that are made allows for "fine-tuning" of the pharmacological profile that results.
 As examples, BTCP is a selective dopamine reuptake inhibitor, PCP is primarily an NMDA antagonist, and BDPC is a potent μ-opioid agonist, while PRE-084 is a selective sigma receptor agonist.
 Thus, radically different pharmacology is possible through different structural combinations.